 Angels vs. Rays Highlights

-Patrick Sandoval and the Angels take on Zach Eflin and the Rays on Jackie Robinson Day, April 15, 2024
+Mike Trout and the Angels take on Amed Rosario and the Rays on April 16th, 2024

-Patrick Sandoval and the Angels take on Zach Eflin and the Rays on Jackie Robinson Day, April 15, 2024
+Mike Trout and the Angels take on Amed Rosario and the Rays on April 16th, 2024

-Jake Mintz & Jordan Shusterman discuss Jackie Robinson Day and why it can be a complicated day for the league, they recap all the games from the weekend and if the end is in sight for super agent Scott Boras after a rough offseason.
+The Blue Devils are losing the top four scorers from their Elite Eight team.

+The league’s marketing machine is ramping up around Clark, Angel Reese, Cameron Brink and Kamilla Cardoso in a pivotal season of growth and development.

 Reese is headed to Chicago.